PanBrowse/PanVA/docs/thornton.md

 ```

 Each line is in the format `username:hash` where the hash can be generated using `openssl passwd -apr1`

+**Important:** Use a separate `htpasswd` file for each instance, to prevent users from being able to access other instances.

 # Updating instances